ShiroTohu/MinecraftWireGuardGuide/README.md

 ssh <username>@<server_ip_address>
 ```
 ### Creating the Firewall using Iptables
+If we setup WireGuard out of the box with no firewall rules, there is nothing stopping clients from accessing our LAN network.
+Traffic from their device can be masqueraded by our home network as their traffic is sent out through our gateway.

 Before we Install wg-easy we should get setup some files in `etc/wireguard/`, this will just make it a little bit more easier to manage your firewall down the road if you need it.
 We will be creating two files `postup.sh` and `postdown.sh`.
 In essence, these two scripts will be ran when setting up and tearing down the interface.

 `etc/wireguard/` is a protected folder and therefore needs sudo privilege's to access.
 To log into the sudo user type the following command.
 The folder won't show up if you don't have `wireguard-tools` installed.